mrayone/golang-learn-with-tdd/README.md

 read more: [Test Dobule](https://martinfowler.com/bliki/TestDouble.html)

 ## Concurrency

 Concurrency in go is great.
 We've to be able to create code that execute things in the same time.
 The syntax is nice and simplier.

 ### channels

 Channel allow to communicate with caller function and write things in memory in the same time.

 - Waiting groups configure that the function should be wait of the all goroutines finish
 - Mutex tell to scheduler that the shared item of memory is open or lock to change, so the goroutine need to wait until the item is open to change.

 ### Select

 Able that we receive data from multiple goroutines base on switch case statement.
 It's very helpful when we need to choice which data we want to use.

 > Note: It's very common to create a case with a signal that abort channels to avoid a block.

 ### Httptest

 A package that allow we interfaces a real net/http servers which is consistent.

+## Generics

+- [x] Mading a generic array and slices.
+- [x] Assertions for generics types.
+- [x] Creating generics with type-safety.
+- [x] Understand about interface{} and any, both are the same, and use it lost type-safety of Go.